H. Wayne Norman Jr.

+Early life

+Wayne Norman was born on November 3, 1955, to Juanita (née Clark) and Howard Norman.
+He graduated from the University of Baltimore in 1976 with a bachelor's degree in history.
+He graduated with a Juris Doctor from the University of Baltimore School of Law.

 Education

 Norman graduated from the University of Baltimore in 1976 with a bachelor's degree in history.
 He returned to the University of Baltimore School of Law and received his J.D. in 1980.
 He was admitted to the Maryland Bar in 1981.

 Career

 Prior to being appointed to the Maryland House of Delegates, Norman was a member of the Harford County Liquor Board.
 He was also a member of the Harford County Republican Central Committee from 1998 until 2007.
 He was a life member of the Harford County Republican Club.
 Also, he was a member of the Bel Air/Forest Hill Community Council.
 He was a member of the Harford Chamber of Commerce, the Western Maryland Railway Historical Society, and the Sons of the American Legion.
 In addition he was an honorary Life Member of the Kingsville Volunteer Fire Company.
 Norman maintained his law office in Bel Air, Maryland.
 He was a past President of the Harford County Bar Association (2008–2009).